 Rev. Christiansen can comment on papal history, the Biblical and secular basis for an encyclical and the significance of the environment for the Jesuits.
 To watch a short video interview with Fr.
 Christiansen, please click here.

-Chester Gillis, dean of Georgetown College
+Chester Gillis, professor, Georgetown College